This briefing was updated on 19 January 2021.

-Unfortunately, without an establishment which can clearly be shown to be a "main" or "single" establishment, or indeed without any physical presence in the EU, businesses must deal with each supervisory authority in each Member State in which they are active, so it would be prudent to ensure you are familiar with the reach of your operations from a GDPR perspective.
+Unfortunately, without an establishment which can clearly be shown to be a "main" or "single" establishment, or indeed without any physical presence in the EU, UK businesses must now deal with each supervisory authority in each Member State in which they are active, so it would be prudent to ensure you are familiar with the reach of your operations from a GDPR perspective.

-Even if a UK business has no establishment within the EU, the GDPR can still, in the instances set out at the beginning of this briefing, apply.
-However, a new requirement for such businesses (and indeed any business outside the EU to which GDPR applies by virtue of its extra territorial effect and which to date has relied on an EU representative based in the UK) is that they will have to appoint a representative in the EU, in one of the countries where affected EU citizens live.
+Even if a UK business has no establishment within the EU, the GDPR can still, in the instances set out in section 2 of this briefing, apply.
+However, a new requirement for such businesses (and indeed any business outside the EU whose personal data processing activities are such that the GDPR applies by virtue of its extra territorial effect and which to date has relied on an EU representative based in the UK) is that they have to appoint a representative in the EU, in one of the countries where affected EU citizens live.

 The representative will be the primary point of contact for UK businesses for cooperating and communicating effectively with supervisory authorities and data subjects on issues of data processing, for the purposes of ensuring compliance with the organisation's obligations under the GDPR, and must be authorised in writing by the business to be addressed in addition to, or instead of, that business – a service contract between the UK business and the representative would suffice.
 Consequently, you should only appoint someone you would trust to pass on communications to you promptly – traditionally businesses have appointed a fellow group company in comparable situations, but this won't be feasible for everyone.

 Failure to appoint a representative pursuant to GDPR could result in a fine up to the greater of €10 million or 2% of global turnover, so this should definitely make it onto the list of Brexit action points for UK businesses.